B.C. Resident Hunting

 Conservation and Outdoor Recreation Education (CORE)

 The Conservation Outdoor Recreation Education (CORE) program is designed for individuals wishing to obtain their first B.C. resident hunting licence.
-It is offered through a partnership agreement with the Ministry of Environment and the British Columbia Wildlife Federation (BCWF).
+It is offered through a partnership agreement with the Ministry of Forest, Lands and Natural Resource Operations and the British Columbia Wildlife Federation (BCWF).

-The BCWF is responsible for CORE program administration, the keeping of graduate records and the public availability of the CORE examinations through a provincial network of certified CORE examiners.
+The BCWF is responsible for administering CORE program , the keeping of graduate records and the public availability of the CORE examinations through a provincial network of certified CORE examiners.

 For more information and to obtain the CORE manual, visit the BCWF's Conservation Outdoor Recreation Education (CORE) program website.